 Or worse yet, the very particles you are trying to avoid can be breathed in.

-Electrostatic precipitators for home use can collect dust, mold spores, and other large particles, but at much lower efficiencies than a HEPA filter.
+Electrostatic precipitators for home use can collect dust, mold spores, and other large particles, but at much lower efficiencies than an air purifier.
 And as the plates become dirty, this efficiency drops further.

 An ESP can trap organic compounds and pollen molecules, but it does not effectively capture smaller particles or gaseous chemicals.